 Following the community–initiated Facebook groups that emerged during the 2010/11 Queensland and Victorian floods, Risk Frontiers undertook research into the use of social media as a complementary form of hazard and risk communication.
-The online questionnaire underpinning the study concluded that it has value to the emergency services, not only as a tool to disseminate information but also as an important resource to tap into and review informal communications.
+The online questionnaire underpinning the study concluded that it has value to the emergency services, not only as a tool to disseminate information but also as an important resource to tap into and review informal communications and resilience.

 The power of social media and the value it has to emergency services was demonstrated again following Hurricane Sandy, and this Briefing Note discusses the research that showed that social media could be used to rapidly assess damage in the aftermath of an event.

 Mapping out the intensity of tweets during and just after a hurricane produced a map of damage on par with the government’s.

 In October 2012, meteorologists noticed a massive low-pressure system forming over the waters south of Cuba.
 In just 5 days, it spun into one of the largest hurricanes on record, cutting a path up the eastern U.S. coast and devastating communities with flooding and 140-kilometer-per-hour winds.
 Superstorm Sandy posed a massive problem for government clean-up crews.
 Where should they send their limited emergency supplies and services?
 A new study suggests a way to get that answer fast: Just listen to Twitter.